Edifier P17 Review – Bookshelf Speaker

 - Bass extension roll off at 55Hz

-Hopefully you enjoyed this Edifier P17 review and have an idea of whether or not this is the right speaker for you.
-I personally thought it performed well, and found that it looked pretty incredible too.
+Hopefully you enjoyed this Edifier P17 passive bookshelf speakers review and now have an idea of whether or not this is the right speaker for you.
+I personally feel that they perform exceptionally well, have a great sound quality, and actually look pretty incredible too.

 But that’s about it for this one.
 If you have any questions or comments, then don’t hesitate to reach out.